Is Protein Water Good for Kids?

 The days may be getting shorter, but your student's schedule is jam packed.
 They need to refuel with snacks and drinks, but are sports drinks good for kids?
 Furthermore, is protein water good for kids?

 Here’s why trimino protein water is a smarter choice for kids than sports drinks:

 Sports drinks often promise to replenish electrolytes and keep athletes in the game longer.
 What they don’t tell you is that those candy-colored beverages often contain more sugar than sodas or candy bars!
 The last thing your kid needs is more sugar in her diet.

-Protein water like trimino™ starts with good old-fashioned water, then uses small amounts of low-cal sweeteners like stevia to keep both the calorie count and glycemic index low.
+Protein water like trimino™ starts with good old-fashioned water, then uses small amounts of low-cal sweeteners like stevia to keep both the calorie count and glycemic index low—and keep the flavor kids love.
 Zero sugar means no hyperactive outbursts and no sugar crashes.

 Most kids are picky eaters.
 They’re still figuring out what they like, and new foods can seem scary.
 If your little one only wants mac ‘n cheese or spaghetti, they might not be getting all the protein they need every day. trimino - protein infused water has 7 grams of protein in each bottle.
 That's about 1 ounce-equivalent if you're using ChooseMyPlate.
 Drinkable protein is a great alternative for kids that won't eat meat.
 We’re talking easily digestible pure whey protein that contains the branched chain amino acids needed for essential body functions and growth.